eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 The high-level motivation is the following: the optimization problem in Eq.
 1 would be efficiently solvable if not for the non-linearity of the ReLU function.
 Since a ReLU function is piecewise linear and composed of only two linear regions, we can make a case distinction between a single ReLU node being "active" (input $\geq 0$) or inactive (input $< 0$) and prove the property on the resulting cases where the ReLU behaves linearly.

 In the limit where all ReLU nodes are split, the verification problem becomes fully linear and can be solved efficiently.
-However, the number of subproblems to be solved in the resulting Branch-and-Bound tree is exponential in the number of ReLU neurons that we split on.
+However, the number of subproblems to be solved in the resulting Branch-and-Bound tree is exponential in the number of ReLU neurons on which we split.
 Therefore, splitting all ReLU nodes is computationally intractable for all interesting verification problems.
 To tackle this problem, we prune this Branch-and-Bound tree using the insight that we do not have to split a subproblem further, once we find a lower bound that is $>0$.

 In pseudo-code, the Branch-and-Bound algorithm looks as follows:
 {% highlight python %}